The municipality of Puerto Morelos consists two distinct parts with these nicknames:

 Tipping

-• Standard restaurant and taxi tipping in Mexico is 10%.
+- Standard restaurant and taxi tipping in Mexico for tourists is 10% and locals typically do not tip.

 Getting around town